User API

 email_product boolean Opt-in for product emails.

-last_login string Time in UTC of most recent login, e.g. 2015-01-27T00:32:34.559Z
+last_login string UTC time of most recent login, e.g., 2015-01-27T00:32:34.559Z.

-created_date string Date-time of user creation, in UTC (ISO 8601), e.g. 2015-01-27T01:39:17.186Z
+created_date string Date-time of user creation in UTC (ISO 8601), e.g., 2015-01-27T01:39:17.186Z.

-updated_date string Date-time of most-recent user edit, in UTC, e.g. 2015-01-27T01:39:17.186Z
+updated_date string Date-time of last user edit in UTC, e.g., 2015-01-27T01:39:17.186Z.

 User List